 If you are taking a British Isles cruise and are from Britain you may be wondering if you need travel insurance.
-I have taken a British Isles cruise and experienced first hand the benefits of travel insurance on this cruise.

-In this post we will look at:
+In this post, we will look at:

-- Why you need travel insurance for a British Isles cruise
+• Why you need travel insurance for a British Isles cruise

-- What you need to be included in your travel insurance policy
+• What you need to be included in your travel insurance policy

-- How to find and book a policy to suit your budget and needs
+• How to find and book a policy to suit your budget and needs

 Do You Need Travel Insurance For a British Isles Cruise?

-All guests taking a British Isles cruise need to have travel insurance.
-Even guests who are British residents need travel insurance to cruise the British Isles.
 Many cruise lines have made travel insurance mandatory and guests will be denied boarding without a valid policy in place.

-Travel insurance policies vary dramatically in price and inclusions, it’s important to find the right policy to suit your needs and budget.
+Travel insurance policies vary dramatically in price and inclusions, so it’s important to find the right policy to suit your needs and budget.

-Why do You Need Travel Insurance for a British Isles Cruise?
+Why Do You Need Travel Insurance For A British Isles Cruise?

 If you are from Britain you may be wondering why you need travel insurance for a British Isles cruise that doesn’t travel into international waters.

-The main reason why you need travel insurance for a British Isles cruise is because of the high costs of medical care on cruise ships and the risk of needing to be transported to land.
-If an accident did happen at sea the medical expenses can be astronomical.
+The main reason why you need travel insurance for a British Isles cruise is because of the high cost of medical care on cruise ships and the risk of needing to be transported to land.

-If a cruise ship has to be diverted or a helicopter used to take a guest to land this can easily reach hundreds of thousands of pounds.
 If a guest didn’t have travel insurance they would be liable for this amount and the expenses could easily bankrupt a family.

 The NHS treatment that we receive in UK hospitals may be free, but getting to the hospital isn’t.

-What does Cruise Travel Insurance Cover?
+What Does Cruise Travel Insurance Cover?

 Cruise travel insurance covers medical expenses, repatriation, and costs incurred from cancellations.
-Cruise travel insurance can include cabin confinement and missed port cover if purchased at an additional cost.

 Some of the most important inclusions are as follows: